-- Is the measuring device damaged (visual check)? - Does the measuring device correspond to the measuring point specifications such as process temperature/pressure, ambient temperature, measuring range, etc.? - Is the flange marking correctly aligned (see page 11)? - · Have the flange screws been tightened up with the respective tightening torque? - Are the measuring point number and labeling correct (visual check)? - Is the measuring device adequately protected against rain and direct sunlight (see page 69)?
+- · Is the measuring device damaged (visual check)? - Does the measuring device correspond to the measuring point specifications such as process temperature/pressure, ambient temperature, measuring range, etc.? - Is the flange marking correctly aligned (see "Quick Installation Guide" on page 11)? - Have the flange screws been tightened up with the respective tightening torque? - · Are the measuring point number and labeling correct (visual check)? - Is the measuring device adequately protected against rain and direct sunlight (see "Accessories" on page 75)?